-Neighbourhood deprivation refers to the New Zealand Index of Deprivation 2013 (NZDep2013), developed by researchers at the University of Otago (Atkinson et al 2014).
-NZDep2013 measures the level of socioeconomic deprivation for each neighbourhood (meshblock) according to a combination of the following 2013 Census variables: income, benefit receipt, transport (access to car), household crowding, home ownership, employment status, qualifications, support (sole-parent families) and access to the internet.
+Neighbourhood deprivation refers to the New Zealand Index of Deprivation 2018 (NZDep2018), developed by researchers at the University of Otago (Atkinson et al 2019).
+NZDep2018 measures the level of socioeconomic deprivation for each neighbourhood (meshblock) according to a combination of the following 2013 Census variables: income, benefit receipt, transport (access to car), household crowding, home ownership, employment status, qualifications, support (sole-parent families) and access to the internet.
+The older version of NZDep2018 (NZDep2013) was used between NZHS years 2014/15 and 2018/19, and NZDep2006 was used prior to NZHS 2014/15.

-NZHS reports generally use NZDep2013 quintiles, where quintile 1 represents the 20 percent of small areas with the lowest levels of deprivation (the least deprived areas) and quintile 5 represents the 20 percent of small areas with the highest level of deprivation (the most deprived areas).
+NZHS reports generally use NZDep2018 quintiles, where quintile 1 represents the 20 percent of small areas with the lowest levels of deprivation (the least deprived areas) and quintile 5 represents the 20 percent of small areas with the highest level of deprivation (the most deprived areas).

-A small number of meshblocks do not have a value for NZDep2013.
+A small number of meshblocks do not have a value for NZDep2018.
 If any of these meshblocks are selected in the NZHS, the respondents are assigned to quintile 3 (the middle quintile) for weighting and analysis purposes.